 The trail is open seven days a week and completely free to ride.
 You can tailor your own itinerary and do as much or as little as you like.

-Our guide below outlines the Queenstown Trail sections:
+Our guide below outlines the main Queenstown Bike Trail sections.

 This ride officially begins at Earnslaw Park, or you can join it from the entrance to Queenstown Gardens – just follow the signs along the lakefront.
 The trail follows the lake around Frankton with views of Cecil and Walter Peaks and the lofty Remarkables mountain range.
 You will come to the Kawarau Falls Bridge – a beautiful spot where the river is notably deep green and the point where Lake Wakatipu flows into it.
 This ride ends at the peninsular of Kelvin Heights.
 Return the same way or arrange transport back to Queenstown for you and your bikes.

 Level: Fairly flat and easy for most of it, though the trail becomes narrower and more challenging from Wakatipu Yacht Club onwards.